 Marilyn: The Christmas before I quit drinking I was completely out of control.
 On Christmas Eve I passed out right after dinner, before we could open the special family gifts and my daughter was forced to perform all the long-standing family rituals on her own.
 She was unable to wake me.
 It still makes me sad to think about it, and it took another seven months to finally get sober, but that was when I knew it had to happen.

 Mrs D: How hard was it when you quit?

 Marilyn: It was pretty tough.
-I did it white knuckle, without any professional help.
+I did it by white knuckling, without any professional help.
 I had no tools in my sobriety toolbox.
 But, I told myself I could do anything but drink alcohol.
 I allowed myself any indulgence with sugary treats, soda or high calorie foods (something that came back to bite me later on).
-I drugged myself with Sleepy Time tea at 5 in the afternoon and went to bed – shortening the days and lengthening the nights.
+I drugged myself with Sleepy Time tea at 5 in the afternoon and went to bed - shortening the days and lengthening the nights.
 The most difficult thing was how LONG the days seemed.
-Drinking had taken up so much of my time, I didn’t know what to do with myself.
+Drinking had taken up so much of my time, I didn't know what to do with myself.
 I had no interests left.
-I remember when I felt like getting in the car and going to the liquor store I would say out loud, “NO!”
+I remember when I felt like getting in the car and going to the liquor store I would say out loud, "NO!"
 For some reason that worked for me.

 Mrs D: I love that, good technique.
 How did your family & friends react to new sober you?